karinahuen/LotteryProgram/README.md

-# Lottery Console Appication in C#
+# Lottery Console Application in C#
 A straightforward lottery application in C# console.

 ## Features